 Education and Career Paths in Veterinary Science & Animal Care

-Veterinary science degrees and animal care courses are designed to provide students with a solid knowledge base concerning animal anatomy, combined with a specialized focus of your choice.
-Students wishing to become accredited veterinarians must physically attend a veterinarian college; however, students wishing to specialize in other aspects of animal care and maintenance may choose to enroll in an online program in animal care, obedience training, veterinary assisting and more.
+Veterinary science degrees and animal care courses are designed to teach students about animal anatomy, with a specialized focus of your choice.
+Students pursuing a career as a veterinarian must physically attend a veterinarian college; however, students wishing to specialize in other aspects of animal care and maintenance may choose to enroll in an online program in animal care, obedience training, veterinary assisting or similar if they so choose.
 The following are some of the various career and educational options in veterinary science.

-In order to become a veterinarian one must meet the following educational guidelines:
+In order to practice, a veterinarian must meet the following educational guidelines: